benfollis/calor/README.md

 1. `Thermometers` A JSON array of thermometer configurations.
 See the sample_calor_config.json for some example types.
 The `UpdateInterval` option is an integer and is the number of seconds you want a reading taken from that thermometer.
 1. `Port` this is the port you want the web server to run on.
 It does not support HTTPS

+# Init scripts
+A basic script for systemd is contained in `init`